-\paragraph{\textbf{Metadata Score.}}
+To answer \roundframe{RQ3}, we analyze whether scanner flagged skills remain suspicious when evaluated in the context of their surrounding GitHub repositories.
+We focus on skills flagged by both the Cisco Skill Scanner, with severity high or critical, and our GPT-5.3 based analyzer, with a score greater than 3.
+This yields 8,153 flagged skill and repository combinations.

+We exclude ClawHub skills because they lack GitHub repository context, and skills located in repository roots because they only allow metadata based analysis.
+From the remaining set, we randomly sample 3,000 skill and repository combinations and collect repository metadata together with full repository clones.
+Cloning failed in 113 cases, leaving 2,887 combinations for codebase evaluation.

+\paragraph{Metadata Score.}

-To understand the repository context of flagged skills, we analyze repository metadata such as size, age, activity, popularity (stars and forks), and issue activity using predefined bucket ranges. \Cref{fig:metadata_buckets} shows the distribution of these metadata scores for the 1,431 repositories containing flagged skills.
-Overall, these repositories tend to be small and have limited popularity.
-Almost half of the repositories (47.6\%) are smaller than 2\,MB, while only 11.1\% exceed 50\,MB.
-Popularity signals are generally low.
-43.4\% of repositories have no stars and 66.5\% have no forks, and none of the repositories exceed 100 stars or forks.
-Similarly, 64.0\% of repositories have no open issues.
-Most repositories are relatively young and moderately maintained.
-The majority (73.0\%) were created between two weeks and four months before the crawl, while 17.1\% are older than one year.
-Despite their limited popularity, many repositories remain active: 47.4\% were updated within the last week.
-To evaluate whether repositories with flagged skills differ from typical skill repositories, we repeat the analysis using a random set of 1,500 repositories with a matching marketplace distribution.
-The resulting distributions are similar, suggesting that repositories containing flagged skills do not exhibit distinct metadata characteristics.
-Instead, the observed differences are driven by marketplace composition rather than the presence of suspicious skills. \Cref{fig:metascore_marketplaces} illustrates these differences across marketplaces.
-Repositories originating from SkillsDirectory generally achieve higher metadata scores, reflecting more established projects, whereas Skills.sh and GitHub Archive repositories show lower scores in comparison, correlating to the lack of moderation on the hosted skills.
+We first analyze repository metadata, including size, age, activity, popularity, and issue activity. \Cref{fig:metadata_buckets} shows that repositories containing flagged skills are typically small and have limited popularity: 47.6\% are smaller than 2\,MB, 43.4\% have no stars, 66.5\% have no forks, and 64.0\% have no open issues.
+At the same time, many repositories remain active, with 47.4\% updated within the last week.
+Compared to a random set of 1,500 repositories with matching marketplace distribution, repositories containing flagged skills do not exhibit distinct metadata characteristics.
+This suggests that metadata differences are driven more by marketplace composition than by suspicious skills.